DJTommek/pldr-gallery/README.md

 This exact demo is included in the source code, just follow Installation instructions.

+## Requirements
+Installed **Node.js 12.14.1+**
+Note: it should work with version 10, but some functions such as searching might not work as expected.

 ## Installation
 1. Clone repository
 1. Run `npm install`
-1. Rename `/data/config.local.example.js` to `/data/config.local.js` (optional: edit default values)
+1. Rename `data/config.local.example.js` to `data/config.local.js` (optional: edit default values)
 1. Run `node index.js`
 1. Open http://localhost:3000/

-## Requirements
-Installed **Node.js 12.14.1+**
-Note: it should work with older versions (8, 10), but some functions such as searching might not work as expected.

 ## Features
 - Fast browsing of folders and files on your hard drive without any need to reload the page